 Swan dive into sauce, sink your fork into some juicy meat, and impress everyone at your table with this Smothered Pork Chops recipe!
+These thick-cut seasoned pork chops are mouth-wateringly tender and bathed in a rich onion gravy.

 5 Star Review